BartVB/certbot/docs/install.rst

 **Debian**

-If you run Debian Stretch or Debian Sid, you can install certbot packages.
+If you run Debian Stretch or newer, you can install certbot packages.

 .. code-block:: shell